phxql/maven-to-plantuml/README.md

 ## Example

-The [example project](example/), run with `--input dep.txt --output dep.puml --exclude example` produces [this PlantUML file](doc/example.puml) and is rendered to this graph:
+The graph of the [example project](example/), run with `--input dep.txt --output dep.puml --exclude example` produces [this PlantUML file](doc/example.puml) and is rendered to this graph:

 ![](/doc/example.png)